PatrickTheGamerz/OrangeVest/README.md

               <span class="section-title-pill">Habits over hype</span>
             </div>
             <p class="section-subtitle">
-              Use the tools inside OrangeVest to polish how you size trades, respond to swings and protect your account across different markets.
+              Use live prices to practise execution, but measure yourself by how you manage risk, not by a single trade.
             </p>
           </div>
         </div>